belalgamal46/jogging/README.md

 ### Key Features <a name="key-features"></a>

-- **List of Posts:** The app will display a list of posts for readers to view.
+- **jogging times** The app will display a list of entered jogging time by the user and can delete and edit them.
-- **Commenting System:** Readers can add comments to the posts, which will allow for discussion and feedback.
+- **Filter by date:** User can filter his jogging times by date.
-- **Like System:** The app will allow readers to like posts, which can help the author understand which posts are the most popular.
+- **Report average speed and distance:** The app will allow users to get a weekly report for about speed and distance of the jogging they did.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>